Month: March 2023

 What gives?

 Obviously, John knows he does not need to try one of our Hot Stampers.
-You can see him talking himself into the wisdom of doing nothing with each succeeding paragraph.
-It’s so easy for him to be right by pretending to know something he can’t possibly know.
+You can see him talking himself into the wisdom of doing nothing with every succeeding paragraph.

 And if he did ever order one, and had at least a halfway decent stereo to play it on, it would turn his world upside down so fast it would make his head hurt, and the possibility of that happening would be very, very upsetting.
 It makes no sense for John to risk such an outcome.